escape2020/school2021/spark/README.md

 ## Note for Windows users

-The bash scripts are mostly here to ease the ... by abstracting a number of commands.
-However, you can open each script, and just copy/paste the command in your Windows shell.
+The bash scripts are mostly here to simplify your life by abstracting a number of commands.
+However, you can open each script, and just copy/paste the commands in your Windows shell.
 It should work (almost) as-is.
 If you encounter trouble, just open a ticket in the [bug tracker](https://github.com/escape2020/school2021/issues).

 ## Alternative to Docker for notebooks: Google Colab